Cast Iron Dutch Oven: How to Bake Bread

 more embers on the lid.

-The goal is to provide heat from the top and bottom, without overheating the bottom.
+The goal is to provide heat from both the top and bottom, without overheating the bottom.

-Essential rule: don't put too many embers under the legs, otherwise the bottom will burn before the bread is properly baked.
+Essential rule: don't put too many embers under the feet, otherwise the bottom will burn before the bread is properly cooked.

 With this model, it's better to have: